-You can whip up this velvety mango mousse using fresh mangoes, frozen mango chunks or even mango pulp from a tin.
+You can use fresh mangoes, frozen mango chunks or canned mango pulp.

-For another easy 3-ingredient mousse, try our popular coffee mousse recipe, also eggless.
+For another easy 3-ingredient mousse, try this coffee mousse recipe, also eggless.
+Or, spoil yourself with this popular Dulce de leche mousse!

 Jump to: